eduardoAfernandes/Soletra.me/README.md

-# Site(jogo web) desenvolvido no 2° semestre do curso de Sistemas para Internet do IFTM.
+# Jogo web desenvolvido no 2° semestre do curso de Sistemas para Internet do IFTM.